 Converting a single family into a multi unit has the potential to be a great investment, in which you can significantly improve your financial freedom.
 But before we begin this article, we want to emphasize that this process is not for the faint of heart.
 It also has the potential to be excessively arduous if you don’t exercise due diligence.

 So if it’s so much effort why do people do it?
-Well apartments with fewer bedrooms typically rent for more per tenant.
+Apartments with fewer bedrooms typically rent for more per tenant.
 Renting one unit while living in the other is a great way to incur passive income and lower your monthly mortgage payment.
 Multi units are also ideal for short term rental platforms like Airbnb, where owners can often attain a higher ROI than traditional long term rentals.

 There’s a crucial difference between looking to convert a house you already own, versus looking to buy a home specifically to convert it.
 When you are buying with conversion in mind, you can look for certain attributes that make a property an ideal candidate.
 These include multiple entrances, multiple bathrooms and a room that can be converted into a second kitchen.